tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Log Metrics

-For detailed information on how to write different types of log data, refer to the [TensorBoard SummaryWriter Class Documentation](https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter).
+For detailed information on how to write different types of log data, refer to the official [TensorBoard SummaryWriter Class Documentation](https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter).
-> **Note:** `writer.add_hparams` is no longer required, as the child class `CustomSummaryWriter` used for this workflow automatically manages the logging of dvc hyperparameters along with metrics in a way that makes them displayable in the HParams plugin.
+> **Note:** `writer.add_hparams` is no longer required, as the child class `CustomSummaryWriter` used for this workflow automatically manages the logging of DVC hyperparameters along with metrics in a way that makes them displayable in the HParams plugin.

 Below is an example on how to log scalar metrics and audio examples in the training loop.
 Ensure that the metric names used with `add_scalar` match those in the metrics dictionary initialized earlier, especially if you want them to appear in the HParams section of TensorBoard.